 Although most of the album was raucous, the moody ballads like "Lonesome Town" and the Vipers’ "No Other Baby" added an extra layer of meaning to Run Devil Run.
 After all, the man letting loose on "Shake a Hand" was also grieving the death of his wife.
 McCartney’s sadness imbued these teenage “I lost my baby” lamentations with real, adult-sized agony.

 That carries over to the three original tracks on the album.
-It’s right there in the title of "Try Not to Cry" (a stomping R&B number), while "What It Is" was a boogie-woogie song Paul wrote and played for Linda in her final years.
+It’s right there in the title of "Try Not to Cry" (a stomping R&B number), while "What It Is" was a boogie-woogie song McCartney wrote and played for Linda in her final years.
 The title track is a driving, Berry-esque rocker inspired by bath salts (seriously!) that Paul bought in a hoodoo shop in Atlanta.
-That drugstore, in slightly altered fashion, is what appears on the album cover.
-Just like those bath salts were intended to expunge someone’s personal demons, Run Devil Run found McCartney blasting through his personal pain.
+That drugstore, in a slightly altered fashion, is what appears on the album cover.
+Just like those bath salts were intended to expunge someone’s personal demons, Run Devil Run found McCartney blasting through his own pain.

 Run Devil Run was released on Oct.
 4, 1999, to the most positive reviews McCartney had received in decades.
 The album also did well commercially, peaking at No. 12 in Britain and No. 27 in America.
 McCartney took Gilmour, Paice and the gang on a quick promotional tour, playing scorching versions of covers and originals on TV shows – and even returning to Liverpool’s Cavern Club.

-That series of energetic performances led to the formation of stripped-down regular backing band a couple years later.
+That series of energetic performances led to the formation of a stripped-down regular backing band a couple of years later.
 That lineup ended up staying together longer than any of McCartney's other bands, despite never achieving supergroup status.
 As anyone who went to the subsequent McCartney concerts knows, however, they were every bit as powerful.

 Looking back at Run Devil Run, it’s clear that the album wasn’t just a back-to-basics exercise.
 It was a full-fledged rock and roll re-awakening for Paul McCartney.